Brockton Point: Totem poles

 One of the province's most popular attractions is a group of ten totem poles at Brockton Point.
 Four totem poles were originally brought from Alert Bay and placed at Lumbermen's Arch in 1924.
 Some had been carved back in the late 1880s.
 More totem poles were purchased in the 1920s and 1930s, this time originating from the Haida Gwaii and Rivers Inlet.
 All of the totem poles were moved to Brockton Point in 1962 to allow the construction of an overhead road at Lumberman's Arch.
 Many of them have been replaced with replicas, with the originals now kept in museums for preservation.
 The most recent addition, erected in 2009, was carved by a member of the Squamish Nation whose mother was born in Stanley Park.
 There is a visitor center and gift shop near the totems called Legends of the Moon at the Totem Pole Interpretive Centre.

+In 2024, the Kakasoʼlas pole by Ellen Neel was removed from the park, where it had been on loan since the 1980s.